Aspirin, sodium bicarbonate, and citric acid (Oral)

 If you are also taking a laxative that contains cellulose, take this combination medicine at least 2 hours before or after you take the laxative.
 Taking the medicines too close together may lessen the effects of aspirin.

 Check the labels of all nonprescription (over-the-counter [OTC]) and prescription medicines you now take.
 If any contain aspirin or other salicylates, including bismuth subsalicylate (e.g., Pepto-Bismol), magnesium salicylate (e.g., Nuprin Backache Caplets), or salsalate (e.g., Disalcid); if any contain salicylic acid (present in some shampoos or medicines for your skin); or if any contain sodium, check with your health care professional.
-Taking other salicylate-containing or other sodium-containing products together with aspirin, sodium bicarbonate, and citric acid may cause an overdose.
+Taking other salicylate-containing or other sodium-containing products together with this medicine may cause an overdose.

 Do not take aspirin for 5 days before any surgery, including dental surgery, unless otherwise directed by your medical doctor or dentist.
 Taking aspirin during this time may cause bleeding problems.

-For patients taking aspirin, sodium bicarbonate, and citric acid to lessen the chance of a heart attack, stroke, or other problems caused by blood clots:
+For patients taking this medicine to lessen the chance of a heart attack, stroke, or other problems caused by blood clots:

 - Take only the amount of aspirin ordered by your doctor.
 If you need a medicine to relieve pain, a fever, or arthritis, your doctor may not want you to take extra aspirin.
 It is a good idea to discuss this with your doctor, so that you will know ahead of time what medicine to take.

-- Do not stop taking aspirin, sodium bicarbonate, and citric acid for any reason without first checking with the doctor who directed you to take it.
+- Do not stop taking this medicine for any reason without first checking with the doctor who directed you to take it.

 Taking certain other medicines together with a salicylate may increase the chance of unwanted effects.
 The risk will depend on how much of each medicine you take every day, and on how long you take the medicines together.
 If your doctor directs you to take these medicines together on a regular basis, follow his or her directions carefully.
 However, do not take any of the following medicines together with a salicylate for more than a few days, unless your doctor has directed you to do so and is following your progress: